pdinklag/MinecraftStats/README.md

 This section describes how to set up _MinecraftStats_ to work on your server.

 ### Compatibility
-Since version 2.0, _MinecraftStats_ is compatible only to Minecraft 1.13 or higher.
-This is because starting with the 1.13 snapshots, Minecraft stores statistics very differently from before.
-In the process of updating _MinecraftStats_ for 1.13, the complete infrastructure has been rewritten.
+Since version 2.0, ___MinecraftStats_ is compatible only to Minecraft 1.13 or later__ (more precisely: snapshot [17w47a][5] or later).
+This is because starting with the snapshot 17w47a, Minecraft stores statistics very differently from before.
+In the process of updating _MinecraftStats_ for 1.13, the complete infrastructure has been rewritten and is in no way compatible to older servers.

-If your server runs Minecraft 1.12.2 server or prior, please use [MinecraftStats 1.0][3] and do not follow this guide any further, but use the old guide.
+If your server runs Minecraft 1.12.2 or prior, please use [_MinecraftStats 1.0_][3] and do not follow this guide any further, but use the old guide.

+#### Migrating
+If you used _MinecraftStats_ 1.0 before, the only way to migrate is delete it and use this new version instead.

+Any customizations (awards or other extensions) won't be compatible and need to be ported manually, because _MinecraftStats_ 2.0 is a complete rewrite, much like the way Mojang apparently rewrote their statistics completely (more structured, but quite some stats have vanished).

 ### Requirements
 _Python 3.4_ or later is required to feed _MinecraftStats_ with your server's data.